gvwilson/thirdbit/src/fiction/iffy/index.md

 as the ship fell away beneath her into a pit of churning foam.*

 She woke up drenched in sweat.
-She kicked her way out of her sleeping back, rolled over, and buried her face in her mattress.
+She kicked her way out of her sleeping bag, rolled over, and buried her face in her mattress.
-When her tears finally ran dry she wiped her nose angrily on her sleeve, rolled over on her back, and fumbled on the floor beside her for her water bottle before remembering that she hadn't refilled it.
+When her tears finally ran dry she wiped her nose angrily on her sleeve, rolled onto her back, and fumbled on the floor beside her for her water bottle before remembering that she hadn't refilled it.
 "Idiot," she muttered,